cunarist/rinf/README.md

 > Currently, Rinf is in version 6 alpha, which introduces a new system making communication between Dart and Rust much easier and simpler.
 If you'd like to try out this new version, please run `flutter pub add rinf:'6.0.0-alpha'` and `rinf template`.

-This rephrasing maintains the original meaning while enhancing the flow of the sentence.

 # Rinf: Rust in Flutter

 [![Pub Version](https://img.shields.io/pub/v/rinf)](https://pub.dev/packages/rinf)